Wangt-CN/VC-R-CNN/INSTALL.md

 ## Installation

 Most of the requirements of this projects are exactly the same as [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
+I put them into one install.sh file.
+However, it's writen for **CUDA10.0**.
+If not, you should kindly change the [commond](https://github.com/Wangt-CN/VC-R-CNN/blob/master/install.sh#L9) about installing pytorch in `install.sh`.
-If you have any problem of your environment, you should check their [issues page](https://github.com/facebookresearch/maskrcnn-benchmark/issues) first.
+Moreover, if you have any problem of your environment, you should check this [issues page](https://github.com/facebookresearch/maskrcnn-benchmark/issues) first.
 Hope you will find the answer.

 ### Requirements: